DiscoMouse/cowrie-graph/README.md

 ---

 ## Prerequisites

 Before you begin, you must have a working Cowrie honeypot installation that is actively logging to a MySQL database. `cowrie-graph` is a visualization tool for an existing setup.

 1.  **A running Cowrie instance.**
-2.  **Cowrie configured for MySQL output.** Follow the [Official Cowrie MySQL Documentation](https://cowrie.readthedocs.io/en/latest/output/mysql.html) to set up the database schema and configure `cowrie.cfg`.
+2.  **Cowrie configured for MySQL output.** Follow the [Official Cowrie SQL Documentation](https://docs.cowrie.org/en/latest/sql/README.html) to set up the database schema and configure `cowrie.cfg`.
 3.  **A dedicated MySQL user for `cowrie-graph`.** This application requires its own database user with `SELECT` permissions on the Cowrie database and `ALL PRIVILEGES` on its own `ip_intelligence` table, which it will create automatically.

 ---